-Is the Southern Company dividend stock analysis
+Is the Southern Company dividend safe?

 Southern Company is one of the first stocks I bought in 2003 when I started building my dividend stock portfolio.
-In addition, it was also one of my recent add on buys during the market correction.
-Let’s check Southern out with a dividend deep dive.

 SOUTHERN COMPANY BACKGROUND

 Southern provides energy to customers in the United States through:

 - Electric operating companies in 3 states

 - Natural gas distribution companies in 4 states

 - A generation company serving wholesale customers in all states across American

 Furthermore, Southern Company is a nationally recognized provider of energy solutions, as well as fiber optics and wireless communications.
 Source: Southern Company – About Us

 The company’s service territories are focused in the Southeastern and Mid South United States.